Budapest Great Synagogue

 Tree of Life Holocaust Memorial

-The Dohány Street synagogue witnessed the tragic events of WW II.
+The Dohány Street synagogue witnessed the tragic events of WWII.

 The Germans established a ghetto for the Jews in 1944 that served as a gathering place for deportation.